-They don’t just buzz, annoy and sting.
+They don’t just buzz, annoy, and sting.
 Termites chow down on a valuable asset: your house.
 And when those hidden, hungry explorers fill their bellies, humans have to empty their wallets to undo the damage.
 We’ll explain how to identify and get rid of termites so you can keep cash in your wallet and termites out of your home.

 “No question, without a doubt they certainly cause the most structural damage to a dwelling,” says Dr. Mike Potter, an entomology professor at the University of Kentucky.
 “Termites are really the ones that cause the most financial aggravation and worry to people.”